FourThievesVinegar/microlab-parts/additional-parts/reactor-manifold-GL45/README.md

-# Eight-Hands Variant Reactor Core
+# GL45 Variant Reactor Core

 This experimental design uses a borosilicate media bottle with GL45 threads as the inner vessel and a hand-cut teflon disk as the lid to improve chemical compatibility.
 Because the sealing surface is the bottom of the teflon disk, not the edges, tight tolerances are not required.